Joel Murray: Personal life

 Murray has been married to Eliza Coyle since 1989 and they have four children.
-He and his brothers own a country club themed restaurant, the Murray Brothers "Caddyshack" (run by his brother Andy), named after the 1980 comedy film that starred his brothers Bill and Brian, located in the World Golf Village resort near St. Augustine, Florida.
+He and his brothers own a country club themed restaurant, the Murray Brothers "Caddyshack" (run by his brother Andy), named after the 1980 comedy film Caddyshack that starred his brothers Bill and Brian, located in the World Golf Village resort near St. Augustine, Florida.
+In 2018, they opened a second location in the Chicago suburb of Rosemont, Illinois.